 - Write popup text in your brand tone of voice

 - Employ fonts allowed by your branding guidelines

 Together, these simple practices result in awesome popups that look and feel as if they’re a seamless part of your website.

 Timberland’s email popup has been created with the three best practices in mind.
 They make it feel less of an interruption and more like part of the website.

-The call-to-action (CTA) button is critical to conversion.
-A compelling and visible CTA gives you the best chance of achieving your goals, so getting it right is key.
+The call-to-action (CTA) button is critical to conversions.
+A compelling and visible CTA gives you the best chance of achieving this goal, so getting it right is key.

 Popups best practice for CTAs include: